ozmartins/Osm.InterestRate/README.md

 dotnet run --project Osm.InterestRate.Api.csproj
 ```

-Now, the is running and you can try it accessing the URL https://localhost:5001
+Now, the app is running and you can try it accessing the URL https://localhost:5001

 ## Quick Reference